 Your online account:

-All patrons can access their account online.
-This allows you to place holds on books, dvds, or music without even having to come into the library.
+All patrons can access their accounts online.
+This allows you to place holds on books, DVDs, or music without even having to come into the library.
 You can also renew items, manage your account, and access some online content such as Flipster (magazines).